790gradml/gradML/intro.md

 the observation.
 However, since the possibility we encounter the same points in the set $\{({x}_i,y_i), i=1,\ldots,n\}$ in the future is zero, we will most certainly assign all future points to $0$ and this function is simply as bad as "random" function!
-This is overfitting.
+This is **overfitting**.

-In order to prevent overfitting, empirically, we use *cross-validation* -- split data into three parts: *train*, (*validate*) and *test*, or/and *$K$-fold* cross-validation.
-To explain why this the right thing to do, we shall discuss the notion of *generalization* that utilizes the view that data is generated per an unknown underlying probability distribution.
-Methodically, we shall use *regularization* and again probabilistic formalism will help explain why (or why not) it works well.
+In order to prevent overfitting, empirically, we use **cross-validation** -- split data into three parts: *train*, (*validate*) and *test*, or/and *$K$-fold* cross-validation.
+To explain why this the right thing to do, we shall discuss the notion of **generalization** that utilizes the view that data is generated per an unknown underlying probability distribution.
+Methodically, we shall use **regularization** and again probabilistic formalism will help explain why (or why not) it works well.
 Probabilistic view, again will come to our rescue to explain the *implicit* regularization that is implemented by modern methods (e.g.
 'dropout') of neural networks.

-Some examples of regression include predict wage given age, year, and education level.
+Some examples of **regression** include predict wage given age, year, and education level.
 Formally, the data are labeled observations of the following form: $(x_1,y_1),\ldots,(x_N,y_N)$.
 The goal is to learn a model that maps *attribute* (or *feature*) $x$ to *label* (or *target*)